yfp-c/discord-bot-hosted-on-cloud-FREE/README.md

 ## Future plans
 - To continue adding new features where I will have to learn and understand new concepts and technologies (such as the sqlite database)
 - CI/CD pipeline which I have attempted successfully here: https://github.com/yfp-c/CICD-with-discord-bot-and-concourse-on-oracle
+- Containerize discord bot for others to use (for this I'll need to do a major cleanup)